AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/ios/integrate/customize-message-chat.md

         }
 ```

-### Set the chat page input box
+### Set the input box of the chat page

-- `Appearance.chat.maxInputHeight = value`: The maximum input height of the chat page input box.
+- `Appearance.chat.maxInputHeight = value`: The maximum input height of the input box of the chat page.

-- `Appearance.chat.inputPlaceHolder = value`: The default placeholder for the chat page input box.
+- `Appearance.chat.inputPlaceHolder = value`: The default placeholder for input box of the chat page.

-- `Appearance.chat.inputBarCorner = value`: The rounded corners of the chat page input box.
+- `Appearance.chat.inputBarCorner = value`: The rounded corners of the input box of the chat page.

 - `Appearance.chat.inputExtendActions = value`: The `ActionSheet` menu items that appear after clicking the **+** button on the right.